Lê Văn Hưng

 Lê Văn Hưng (March 27, 1933 – April 30, 1975) was an infantry general of the Army of the Republic of Vietnam.
+Hưng was perhaps best known as the "Hero of An Lộc" in 1972 when he commanded the 5th Division in defense of the city of An Lộc from the coordinated attacks of the North Vietnamese People's Army of Vietnam (PAVN) forces in the Battle of An Lộc.

 Early life

 Hưng was born in Hóc Môn, in the Mekong Delta of Vietnam, and was raised by his widowed mother, Trương Thị Đức, and his stepfather, Trần Văn Kiển.
 He attended Huỳnh Khương Ninh High School and graduated in 1952 and later worked for a French company in Saigon.

 Military career

 Hưng enlisted for the army in 1954 and later graduated from Thủ Đức Military Academy on February 1, 1955 – with the rank of Second Lieutenant.
 He held many commands in the Army of the Republic of Vietnam (ARVN) from company to battalion level.

 In early 1957, he was promoted to full lieutenant and assigned as Captain of the 13th Battalion.
 In mid-1959, he was transferred to the 31st Regiment of the 21st Infantry Division to hold the 2nd position of the Regiment 2.
 In early 1961, he was seconded to the field of Administration to be the Chief of Vinh Binh Police Company.
 In mid-1962, he was appointed to the position of Mayor of Tra On District in Vinh Binh Province.
 In February 1964, he was promoted to captain, and in December of the same year, he was assigned to the 2nd Battalion Commander.
 At the end of 1966, he was assigned to the position of Regiment Commander of the Regiment 31.